 Eczema is not really a single disease of the skin.
 Rather, "eczema" is a generic name for a particular kind of skin reaction where you see itching, fluid weeping or oozing from the rash, and lichenification (skin thickening where the normal fine lines on the skin surface become deeper and stand out more).

 Like other diseases, eczema can be acute (happening relatively suddenly) or chronic (happening for a long time).
-Acute eczema usually comes with redness, oozing and weeping, and microscopic "vesicles" or fluid-filled pockets in the epidermis (the outermost layer of skin).
-Chronic eczematous skin is usually thickened, scaly, and dried; the skin colour may change (lighter or darker), and lichenification may be more severe.
+Acute eczema usually comes with redness, oozing and weeping, and microscopic vesicles (fluid-filled pockets) in the epidermis (the outermost layer of our skin).
+Chronically eczematous skin is usually thickened, scaly, and dry; the skin colour may change (lighter or darker), and lichenification may be more severe.
 Eczema is often an allergic reaction to something that contacts the skin, and people with eczema also tend to have allergic rhinitis, asthma, or both.

 The term "eczema" is generic: there are several different varieties, with different causes, different appearance, and sometimes different treatments.